-CBIS MANUAL and VIDEOS.
-The CBIS manual and videos by section is available at DBM's webpage.
+6. CBIS MANUAL and VIDEOS.
+The CBIS manual and videos by section are available at DBM's webpage.
 You are responsible for knowing what changes DBM has made to the CBIS System.
-If you have not attended training, please consult the manual on the DBM webpage to be sure you are accurately reflecting all the information that is required.
+If you have not completed training via webinar, please consult the manual on the DBM webpage to be sure you are accurately reflecting all the information that is required.